 When finally released, the Panasonic GH5's specs were very well received.
 I found there were a lot of features included that had not been mentioned which I won't go into here.

 One standout feature that everyone knew about and was keen to see was the in-body, 5-axis image stabilization.
-This is where the actual sensor does the stabilizing and not the lens but how does it perform against (and alongside) the lens’s O.I.S. system and a Ronin M from DJI thrown in for good measure?
+This is where the actual sensor does the stabilizing and not the lens.
+So how does it perform against (and alongside) the lens's O.I.S. system and a Ronin M from DJI thrown in for good measure?

-Combining the internal 5-axis and the lens’ O.I.S. stabilizers, you open up Panasonic’s Dual IS system which is amazing.
-However, you must use a compatible lens and also make sure that the firmware is updated (if necessary) on your lens.
+Combining the internal 5-axis and the lens' O.I.S. stabilizers, you open up Panasonic's Dual IS system which is amazing.
+However, you must use a compatible lens.
+Also, make sure that the firmware is updated (if necessary) on your lens.

 Note: I had to update my Panasonic 14-140mm lens before this would work.